 - Help around the house.
 Arrange for extra help cleaning the house and taking care of the yard.

 - A ride to appointments.
-Ask a friend to drive you to your follow-up appointments or consider hiring a taxi.
-This is especially important if you are on pain medications the first few times you go.
+Ask a friend to drive you to your follow-up appointments, or consider using a ride-sharing service.
+This is especially important if you are on pain medications.

 - Help with your pets.
 A "doggy door" can be a real lifesaver if you have a fenced-in backyard, allowing your pet to come and go as he or she needs.
-Otherwise, you'll have to enlist the help of friends, neighbors, or a professional service.
-If you have a college in the area, consider running an ad for a dog walker.
-College students can be a more affordable alternative to a professional service.
+Or enlist the help of friends, neighbors, or a professional service.